DanielMoralesII/Capstone/README.md

 The dataset I selected consisted of years from 1972 through 2021.
 I selected to work with all data from all years.

-The database analyzed contained three datasets: Form I which contained At Injury information, Form II which contained post injury information ranging from 1 year up to 30+ years after injury and Record Status, which contains records of survivor�s who have passed away, their date of death and cause of death.
+The database analyzed contained three datasets: Form I which contained At Injury information, Form II which contained post injury information ranging from 1 year up to 30+ years after injury and Record Status, which contains records of survivor's who have passed away, their date of death and cause of death.

 I then created multiple dataframes per data question and narrowed down to the values that I wanted to use for my analysis.